andvarienterprises/www.strategichopes.co/content/profile.md

 ### Professional Background

+I've been in tech since the late 90s.
 I have been an engineering manager, director and vice-president in various positions, working on various products since 2004.
 The majority of that time was with the Site Reliability team at Google.
 I was based in Dublin throughout.

 Without giving you the full resumé, some major achievements have been: